If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 This is smart idea because it keeps you in a more comfortable position during your heart rate monitoring (more natural than having to reach in front to the handlebar in front of the console).

-Overall, the LCR has a large seat that most users find comfortable to sit on during workouts.
+Overall, the LCR has a large seat that most find comfortable to sit on during workouts.

 Features

-10″ touchscreen console- Sole recently updated the LCR, giving it a 10″, Android-based touchscreen that makes it easy to choose all workouts and view all metrics and it even comes with some built-in entertainment apps too.
+10″ touchscreen console- Sole recently updated the LCR, giving it a 10″, Android-based touchscreen that makes it easy to choose all workouts and view all metrics during use.

 40 resistance levels- having this many levels of resistance gives you a lot of control over your workout intensity.
 The magnetic resistance and 31 lb flywheel make for a wicked combo.
 This bike has enough muscle to challenge even the most advanced cyclists.